 At its simplest, a test in Rust is a function that’s annotated with the test attribute.
 Attributes are metadata about pieces of Rust code: the derive attribute that we used with structs in Chapter 5 is one example.
 To make a function into a test function, we add #[test] on the line before fn.
 When we run our tests with the cargo test command, Rust will build a test runner binary that runs the functions annotated with the test attribute and reports on whether each test function passes or fails.

 We saw in Chapter 7 that when you make a new library project with Cargo, a test module with a test function in it is automatically generated for us.
-This is to help us get started writing our tests, since we don’t have to go look up the exact structure and syntax of test functions every time we start a new project.
+This is to help us get started writing our tests so we don’t have to go look up the exact structure and syntax of test functions every time we start a new project.
 We can add as many additional test functions and as many test modules as we want, though!

 We’re going to explore some aspects of how tests work by experimenting with the template test generated for us, without actually testing any code.
 Then we’ll write some real-world tests that call some code that we’ve written and assert that its behavior is correct.